ChromaticHQ/tugboat-pull-request-preview-id/README.md

-# Tugboat Pull Request Action
+# Tugboat Get Pull Request Preview ID

 This action queries the Tugboat API and get the ID of a preview associated with a given PR.